 - Girls are often more ADD than ADHD, meaning the girls are less disruptive and “bouncy.”

 - Girls with ADHD are more likely to hide the signs of ADHD in girls, likely due to the extra social pressure placed on girls to “behave.”

 Raising a girl with ADHD looks a lot different than raising a neurotypical girl (or boy).

 Read on to learn more about what ADHD looks like in girls and how you can help a girl with ADHD effectively.

 One of the tricky things about a daughter with ADHD is that you might not know you have one.

-Unless your girls are blatantly hyperactive, you may not even realize they have a learning difference.
-It took years for us to identify Monkey’s ADHD because:
+Unless your girls are blatantly hyperactive, you may not even realize they have ADHD.
+It took us a long time to find out that our oldest daughter had ADHD because:

 1. she has always been home with us so there were no teacher complaints,

 2. she is our eldest, so we had no one to compare her to.